 Within each classroom there is a book corner to foster the love of reading with a range of different genres, which we are currently updating.
 In addition, there are small libraries in each class, from which children can also borrow books.

 Children are heard regularly by an adult in class and are given opportunities during the day to read for pleasure.
-We require children of all ages to be heard regularly at home and for this to be recorded in a reading record book.
+We encourage children of all ages to be heard regularly at home and for this to be recorded in a reading record book.

 In the delivery of the curriculum, each class closely studies a number of high quality text from which their reading and writing is developed.